-Furthermore, on the physical appearance layer, for 400G optical modules, its high-speed interfaces include more electrical input interfaces, electrical output interfaces, optical input interfaces, optical output interfaces, and other power and low-speed management interfaces.
-All the performance of these interfaces should be made to a complaint of 400G standards.
-However, the size of the 400G transceivers is similar to the existing 100G transceivers, the integration of those interfaces needs more sophisticated manufacture technology, as well as corresponding performance tests to ensure the quality of those modules.
+On the physical appearance layer, the high-speed interfaces of 400G optical modules include more electrical input/output interfaces, optical input/output interfaces, and other power and low-speed management interfaces.
+And all the performance of these interfaces should be made to a complaint of 400G standards.
+As the size of 400G transceivers is similar to the existing 100G transceivers, the integration of those interfaces needs more sophisticated manufacturing technology.

-At the same time, the complex of the 400G transceiver test also brings new challenges for the optical module vendors.
+The complex 400G transceiver test also brings new challenges for the optical module vendors.
 To ensure the transceiver quality for users, vendors have to attach great importance to the transceiver test equipment and R&D technical.
-How to make sure the new products supporting the 400G upgrade while dampening associated development and manufacturing test costs that can hamper competitive pricing models, is what they should deal with.
+They should ensure that the new products can support 400G upgrade while dampening associated development and manufacturing test costs that may hamper competitive pricing models.

-ER (extinction ratio) is an important indicator to measure the performance of the 400G optical transmitters, and also the most difficult one.
-ER is the optical power logarithms ratio when the laser outputs the high level and low level after electric signals are modulated to optical signals.
+ER (extinction ratio), the optical power logarithms ratio when the laser outputs the high level and low level after electric signals are modulated to optical signals, is an important and the most difficult indicator to measure the performance of 400G optical transceivers.
 The ER test can show whether a laser works at the best bias point and within the optimal modulation efficiency range.
-OMA (outer optical modulation amplitude) can measure the power differences when the transceiver laser turns on and off, which tests the transceiver working performance in another aspect.
+OMA (outer optical modulation amplitude) can measure the power differences when the transceiver laser turns on and off, testing 400G transceivers' performance in another aspect.
 Both the ER and the average power can be measured by mainstream optical oscilloscopes.

-The optical spectrum test is divided into three parts, mainly testing the center wavelength, side mode suppression ratio (SMSR) and spectrum width of the 400G transceivers.
+The optical spectrum test is mainly divided into three parts: center wavelength, side mode suppression ratio (SMSR), and spectrum width of the 400G transceivers.
 All of these three parameters are essential for keeping a high-quality transmission and performance of the modules.
 The larger the value of the side mode suppression ratio, the better the performance of the laser of the module.
 Watch the following video to see how FS tests the optical spectrum for 400G QSFP-DD transceivers.

 The following video shows how FS tests 400G QSFP-DD-SR8 transceivers’ eye pattern with Anritsu MP2110A All-in-One BERT and Sampling Oscilloscope to ensure the QSFP-DD transceivers' signal quality.

-Jitter tests are mainly designed for output jitters of transmitters and jitter tolerance of receivers.
-The Jitter includes random Jitter and deterministic Jitter because deterministic jitter is predictable when compared to random jitter, you can design your transmitter and receiver to eliminate it.
-In a real test environment, the Jitter test is operated together with the eye diagram test to check the 400G transmitter and receiver performance.
+The jitter test is mainly designed for the output jitter of transmitters and jitter tolerance of receivers.
+The jitter includes random jitter and deterministic jitter.
+Because deterministic jitter is predictable when compared to random jitter, you can design your transmitter and receiver to eliminate it.
+In a real test environment, the jitter test is operated together with the eye diagram test to check the 400G transmitter and receiver performance.

-Driven by 5G, artificial intelligence (AI), virtual reality (VR), Internet of Things (IoT), and autonomous vehicles, though there are multiple technical transceiver test issues needing to be resolved, the booming trend of the 400G Ethernet market cannot stop.
-Lots of manufacturers like Cisco, Arista, Fisinar, etc. and test solution providers like Keysight and Ixia, have promoted their own 400G product solutions to the market.
+Driven by 5G, artificial intelligence (AI), virtual reality (VR), Internet of Things (IoT), and autonomous vehicles, though multiple technical transceiver test issues are needed to be resolved, the booming trend of the 400G Ethernet market cannot stop.
+Lots of manufacturers and test solution providers have promoted their own 400G product solutions to the market.
 Under this situation, for some smaller optical module vendors, the 400G transceiver test is one of the key points they should consider, because how to improve the quality of the 400G products and supply speed will determine how much profit they get from the 400G market.
-Know more about the 400G Ethernet Market Current and the Future to make preparation for the coming fast-speed era.
+Know more about What's the Current and Future Trend of 400G Ethernet? to prepare for the coming fast-speed era.